mullaguraharish/BookSpace/README.md

 - People who want to donate their books can login to this website and can fill in the details of the book like name, genre and condition of the book.

-- If the book is in good condition to read, then the user can fill the address and then a pick up guy comes to receive it.
+- If the book is in good condition to read, then the user can fill the address and then the delivery person comes to pick it.

 -  👨‍💻Donors will get points or coupons which will be helpful to buy books from the website with low cost!!